Raudaschl/coronvavirus_preprint_research_nlp/README.md

-# Coronvavirus (COVID-19) Academic Preprint Topic Modelling
+# Coronavirus (COVID-19) Academic Preprint Topic Modelling

 This script does topic modelling on the latest academic pre-prints on coronavirus to see if there were any unusual patterns.
 Its a total experiment and I have written an article summarising the things I thought were interesting.

 ### Stopwords Library
-Coronaviris data collected from the results section of each preprint listed in the Elsevier Novel Coronavirus Information Center accessed on March 1st 2020 - https://www.elsevier.com/connect/coronavirus-information-center
+Coronavirus data collected from the results section of each pre-print listed in the Elsevier Novel Coronavirus Information Center accessed on March 1st 2020 - https://www.elsevier.com/connect/coronavirus-information-center

 ### Stopwords Library
 We will need the stopwords from NLTK and spacy’s en model for text pre-processing.
 Later, we will be using the spacy model for lemmatization.